Property Surveys: What They Are And Where To Get One

 How Much Does A Property Survey Cost?

-There are many factors that determine the price, but generally, property surveys can cost anywhere from $100 – $600.
-Different types of property surveys can have different costs, but a mortgage survey has an average cost of $500.
+The cost of a property survey varies based on what type of survey is needed, along with the size, history and location of the property.
+On average, a property boundary survey can cost anywhere from $100 – $600, while a mortgage survey has an average cost of $500.
 Typically, a property with more complex features or records history will come with a higher surveying cost.

-To save on costs that come with property surveys, you can request a previous that was done on the property, though this service will still charge a fee.
+To save on costs that come with property surveys, you can request a copy of a previous survey that was done on the property, though this service will still charge a fee.